Dr Raj Persaud

 We appreciate that a consultation with a psychiatrist, psychologist, therapist or life coach may involved divulging extremely sensitive personal details, which you would prefer remain confidential to the appointment.
 Many times patients choose this kind of private consultation, outside of the NHS, because of their concerns over the way their personal data is shared in the public sector, without the patient apparently able to exercise any control.
 Everything you say in a private practice consultation, with Dr Persaud, is confidential, and is protected by the rights of patients and clients for their privacy to be respected absolutely.
 Please see privacy policy page for information on your entitlements over keeping the consultation 'off the record' (within the limits imposed by special cases involving particular emergencies), plus the extra lengths that Dr Persaud goes to, in order to protect your confidentiality.
 Dr Persaud is regularly consulted by those in the public eye, often in an emergency situation, where they are especially under the media spotlight, frequently being pursued by the press.
 Therefore he has special measures in place to ensure any contact remains discreet and completely confidential, no matter how challenging the predicament the client finds themselves in.
 In all his years in practice, no story has every leaked to the media about any of the numerous people in the public eye he has seen.
 There are safe-guards that are in place, to protect your personal data, and a policy you are signing up to when you agree to consult with Dr Persaud.
 If you want to give permission for any information in a consultation to be shared, with a lawyer, for example, because you may be involved in a legal process, then you will first have to sign a consent form to this effect, before your records can be released.
 Without such a consent form duly signed, you can be assured that your records will remain confidential to the practice.

-Did the diagnosis of 'Adjustment Disorder' save a criminal from a life sentence?
+Did the diagnosis of 'mental illness' save a criminal from a life sentence?

 Dr Raj Persaud talks to chief prosecution witness in Lucy Letby trial